• Skip to content

 Who are atypical antipsychotics for?

-These medicines are used for autistic people who show high levels of anxiety, seem irritable or nervous, or have high levels of aggressive behaviour or hyperactive behaviour.
+They might also be prescribed for autistic people who show high levels of anxiety, seem irritable or nervous, or have high levels of aggressive behaviour or hyperactive behaviour.

-What are atypical antipsychotics used for?
+What are atypical antipsychotics used for in autism therapy?

 Where do atypical antipsychotics come from?